tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/常见问题/安全相关问题_intl_en.md

 Organizational users can log in to the [SMS console](https://console.cloud.tencent.com/smsv2) to set or modify the corresponding sending frequency limit policy.
 For detailed directions, please see [Setting Sending Frequency Limit](https://intl.cloud.tencent.com/document/product/382/35469).
 Note: individual users have no permission to modify the sending frequency limit.
 To use this feature, change "Individual Identity" to "Organizational Identity".
 For more information on the rights of organizational users, please see [Differences in rights](https://intl.cloud.tencent.com/document/product/382/40653).

-### How do I add an alarm contact?
+### How do I add an alarm recipient?
-For detailed directions, please see [Configuring Alarm Contact](https://intl.cloud.tencent.com/document/product/382/35470).
+For detailed directions, please see [Configuring Alarm Recipient](https://intl.cloud.tencent.com/document/product/382/35470).

 ### How do I prevent SMS bombing (cheating)?[](id:Q4)
 SMS bombing (cheating) refers to using malicious programs or tools and exploiting vulnerabilities in website clients or servers to send a large number of SMS verification codes to many irrelevant mobile numbers in a period of time (for example, within a day), which cause harassment to such users.